AdobeDocs/experience-manager-screens.en/help/user-guide/monitoring-screens.md

 The **PREFERENCES** panel allows the user to change preferences for **Admin UI**, **Channel Switcher**, and **Remote Debugging** for the device.

 >[!NOTE]
->To learn more on these option, See [AEM Screens Player](working-with-screens-player.md).
+>To learn more about these options, See [AEM Screens Player](working-with-screens-player.md).

 ![screen_shot_2019-09-05at14250pm](assets/screen_shot_2019-09-05at14250pm.png)

-Additionally, click **Settings** from the top right corner to update device preferences.
+Also, select **Settings** from the top-right corner to update device preferences.
 You can update the following preferences:

 * **Server URL**
 * **Resolution**